wax13003/protocol/docs/basics/orders.rst

 Limit Orders
 ==============

 Limit orders are the standard 0x Order, which encodes a possible trade between a maker and taker at a fixed price.
-These orders are typically distributed via Mesh/SRA (open orderbook) or OTC, and can be filled through the ``fillOrder()`` function on the Exchange Proxy.
+These orders are typically distributed via Mesh/SRA (open orderbook) or OTC, and can be filled through the functions on the Exchange Proxy.

 Structure
 ---------